bgmeulem/luminet/README.md

 In curved spacetime, there is usually more than one photon orbit that originates from the accretion disk, and arrives at the observer frame.
 Photon orbits that curve around the black hole and reach the observer frame are called "higher order" images, or "ghost" images.
 In this case, $\gamma$ satisfies:

 $$2n\pi - \gamma = 2\sqrt{\frac{Q}{P}} \left( 2K(k) - F(\zeta_\infty, k) - F(\zeta_r, k)  \right)$$

+These ghost photons are what you see on the lower half of the image above, as well as the barely visible halo of light that wraps thinly around the photon sphere.
+For inclinations that are less edge-on, this ghost image is less pronounced though.

 This repo uses `scipy.optimize.brentq` to solve these equations, and provides convenient API to the concepts presented in Luminet (1979).
 The `BlackHole` class is the most obvious one, but it's also educative to play around with e.g. the `Isoradial` class: lines in observer frame describing photons emitted from the same radius in the black hole frame.
 The `Isoredshift` class provides lines of equal redshift in the observer frame.